By Steve

 On January 8, 2026, the Ninth Circuit issued two written decisions rejecting all objections and affirming the settlement in full.
 A three-judge panel heard oral arguments on November 19, 2025 and determined the settlement was fair, reasonable, and adequate.
 This ruling cleared the final legal obstacle to payment distribution, unless the objectors file a further appeal to the U.S. Supreme Court.

-The case was transferred back to the district court on January 26, 2026, and the settlement administrator has been proceeding with the remaining steps necessary to issue payments to eligible class members.
+The case was transferred back to the district court on January 26, 2026, and the settlement administrator began the remaining steps necessary to issue payments to eligible class members.

 The $145 million settlement fund provides several tiers of payment from the Common Fund depending on the type of loss experienced.
 Class members who filed valid claims are seeing approved amounts based on these categories: